More Thoughts

 Think about more than uptime, redundancy and speed.
 Having hosting integrated well into your development process through CI/CD decreases the cost of deploying updates and gets them out faster.

-keep secure with updates
+Keep secure with updates

 Finally, security has to be top of mind for your website.
 A hosting provider needs to be hardening their servers to an agreed standard and keeping all the server applications fully patched.
 Server monitoring should be robust so performance is kept optimal and any issues are actually noticed, and then dealt with.

-the future is bright
+The future is bright

 This has been a non-exhaustive list of pointers to make sure your new website development stays on the rails.
 There’s a lot more to it, so you need to make sure you’ve got a good team helping you along the way.
 If you’re thinking of developing a new custom website, we can help!